 Brooke Bond’s share of the British tea market had grown to 40 percent by 1972.
 PG Tips was the brand leader in tea with a 20 percent share, while Dividend held 12 percent.
 The Times credited the growth of the PG Tips brand to the chimpanzee advertising campaigns.

-Brooke Bond was the largest tea producer in the world by 1984, and held 31 percent of the British tea market.
+Brooke Bond was the largest tea producer in the world by 1980, and held 34 percent of the British tea market.
 It was the market leader in Britain and Europe.
 Brooke Bond had a modest share of the United States market, and owned the Bushells brand in Australia.

 Acquisition by Unilever

 Unilever, the Anglo-Dutch consumer goods giant, acquired Brooke Bond for £389 million in cash in a hostile takeover in 1984.
-Unilever already owned the Lipton tea brand and was one of the largest tea businesses in the world, with strong sales in America and the Far and Middle East.
+Unilever owned the Lipton tea brand and was one of the largest tea businesses in the world, with strong sales in America and the Far and Middle East.

 Unilever immediately divested two non-core Brooke Bond subsidiaries; a chain of butchers’ shops and a timber business, and recouped over £110 million of the purchase price.